 California Youth Connection (CYC) expresses deep gratitude for the vital contributions of our Year One and Year Two NSNB Collaborative Partners: VOICES, Youth In Mind, Young Minds Advocacy, and Peers Envisioning and Engaging in Recovery Services (PEERS).

-Through the project, youth leads efforts focused on improving the effectiveness of services and supports, reducing stigma, and increasing equity through:
+Through the project, youth lead efforts to improve the effectiveness of services and supports, reduce stigma, and increase equity through:

 - Community engagement and education campaigns

 - Training for TAY and other community stakeholders